Sri Lanka is in chaos and its President has fled. Here's what we know - KESQ

 Where is the President?

 Rajapaksa had been expected to resign on Wednesday, clearing the way for new leadership.
-Instead he and his wife boarded a military plane and fled from the commercial capital Colombo to Maldives.
+Instead he and his wife boarded a military plane in the early hours of Wednesday and fled from the commercial capital Colombo to Maldives.

 The plane had been refused permission to land in Maldives until former Maldivian President Mohamed Nasheed — now speaker of the Maldivian Parliament — intervened, according to a high-ranking security official.
 A spokesperson for Nasheed did not confirm or deny the intervention.